-Course Title: Sociology Grade Level: 11-12 Course Overview:
+Course Title: Sociology Department: Humanities

+Grade Level: 11-12 Prerequisite: Psychology -Humanities Major only

 This course investigates the process of socialization-the study of people, why they do what they do and how this impacts other people, how individuals learn to be part of the groups around them, including the family and larger organizations which make up their society and culture.
 It also discusses why sociology developed, its research methods and some of the major sociological studies.
 In addition, this course focuses on current trends in three major areas of social concern-the family, crime, and urban development.
 Mandatory for Humanities strand.
 Offered only to Science strand in Grade 11.